AnthonyPAlicea/anthonyalicea/blog/the-evaluability-gap.md

 ## Closing Thoughts

-AI can produce faster than humans can evaluate, and the gap is widening.
-The instinct in many organizations is to respond by either slowing down adoption or speeding up trust.
-Neither is the right answer.
+AI can produce faster than humans can evaluate, and that gap is widening.
+The instinct in many organizations is to respond by speeding up AI trust.
+That's the wrong answer.

 The correct answer is to *design for evaluability*.
 To treat the review of AI output not as a burden to be minimized, but as a practice to be deliberately designed.
 The evaluator's needs  shape the system.
 Projections are designed and built with care.
 The AI's role is to make judgment legible, not to replace it.